gitlabhq/gitlabhq/doc/user/permissions.md

 On public and internal projects the Guest role is not enforced.
 All users will be able to create issues, leave comments, and pull or download the project code.

-When member leaves the team the all assigned Issues and Merge Requests will be unassigned automatically.
+When a member leaves the team the all assigned Issues and Merge Requests will be unassigned automatically.

 GitLab administrators receive all permissions.